LGBTQ rights in Fiji: Discrimination protections

 or on any other ground prohibited by this Constitution.

 It was reported in 2013 that the Government had included sexual orientation and gender identity in an anti-hate speech law as well as a law dealing with discrimination in certain businesses.

 Conversion therapy

-Conversion therapy has a negative effect on the lives of LGBT people, and can lead to low self-esteem, depression and suicide ideation.
+Conversion therapy has a negative effect on the lives of LGBTQ people, and can lead to low self-esteem, depression and suicide ideation.

 The Mental Health Decree 2010 states that people are not to be considered mentally ill if they refuse or fail to express a particular sexual orientation, and prohibits any conversion therapy by registered health professionals in the field of mental health.

 Activist Kalisito Biaukula has been outspoken about how for many LGBTQ+ people in Fiji, physical violence and domestic abuse are a form of familial conversion therapy.

 Blood donation

 In April 2017, the Fijian Ministry of Health confirmed that gay and bisexual men are banned from donating blood.
 The Ministry's statement came after a gay man attempted to donate blood but was refused because of his sexual orientation.
 Ashwin Raj, the Fiji Human Rights and Anti-Discrimination Commission Director, later said that he would investigate the policy, arguing that it is unconstitutional and discriminatory.